Outer-Wilds-New-Horizons/new-horizons/docs/Setup.md

 ## Copy Schemas
-Create a folder called `schemas` in this folder and copy all schemas to generate into it, make sure not to add this folder to git.
+Create a folder called `schemas` in the content folder and copy all schemas to generate into it, make sure not to add this folder to git.
 Production build automatically copies over schemas.

 ## Generating